GSA/fpki-guides/_common/00_index.md

 View the [Frequently Asked Questions]({{site.baseurl}}/common/faq/) page for more information, or email us at fpkirootupdate@gsa.gov.

-{% include alert-info.html content="We're collaborating with CISA on a series of virtual "office hours" sessions to answer your questions in real-time.
+{% include alert-info.html content="We're collaborating with CISA on a series of virtual \"office hours\" sessions to answer your questions in real-time.
 Email fpkirootupdate@gsa.gov to be notified once the sessions are scheduled." %}